-I was contacted by Juliet Dobson at the British Medical Journal recently, who asked me for a heart patient’s perspective on a new cardiovascular risk calculator.
+I was contacted by the British Medical Journal recently, asking me for a heart patient’s perspective on a new cardiovascular risk calculator.
 It’s been launched by the U.K.’s National Health Service (NHS), and claims that it can tell you your real heart age.
 Here’s what I wrote . . .
 Continue reading “Yet another cardiac risk calculator?
 My response in the British Medical Journal”

 A. a healthy woman who’s never had any issues with your heart, but . . .

 B. you know heart disease is the #1 killer of women, so . . .

 C. you’re wondering what you can do to help prevent B from happening to you?